 Diane is committed to providing a library service which meets people’s needs and responds to how they live their lives.

 Steve is a qualified chartered accountant and was Managing Director of the South Devon and Torbay Clinical Commissioning Group until his retirement in 2014.
-He led the development and establishment of this Clinical Commissioning Group which commissions care for a population of 300,000 and has a budget of £400m.
+He led the development and establishment of this Clinical Commissioning Group which commissions care for a population of 300,000.

-Steve is a former Vice Chair of the Health Finance Managers Association and member of the Health Finance Manager’s Association National Commissioning Committee.
+Steve is a former Chair of the Health Finance Managers Association South West and member of the Health Finance Manager’s Association National Commissioning Committee.

 Steve lives just outside Newton Abbot with his family.